-(TO BE FILED W VITHIN 60 DAYS OF LE CAVING PUBLIC OF FICE OR EMPLOYMENT) LAST NAME - FIRST NAME - MID NAME OF REPORTING G PERSON'S AGENCY: MAILING ADDRESS: CHECK ONE OF THE CHECK ONE OF THE FOLLOWING (see "Who Must File" on page 3): LOCAL O STATE OFFICER PLOYEE CITY: ZIP: COUNTY: LIST OFFICE OR POS LIST OFFICE OR POSITION HELD: OFFICE OR EMPLOYMENT DESCR IBED ABOVE, WHICH DATE WAS EPORTABLE INTERESTS: PERIOD BETWEEN JANUARY 1, 2013 AND , 20 THE LAST DATE I HELD THE PUBLIC 013. ( Date must be prior to 12/31/13 ) THE LEGISLATURE ALLOWS FILERS THE OPTION OF USING REPORTING THRESHOLDS THAT ARE ABSOLUTE DOLLAR VALUES, WHICH REQUIRES FEWER CALCULATIONS, OR USING COMPARATIVE THRESHOLDS, WHICH ARE USUALLY BASED ON PERCENTAGE VALUES (see instructions for further details).
-PLEASE STATE BELOW WHETHER THIS STATEMENT REFLECTS EITHER (must check one): COMPARATIVE (PER DOLLAR VAL UE THRESHOLDS PART A PRIMARY SOURCES (If you have nothing to OF INCOME [Major sources of in report, you must write "none" or See instruction ons] NAME OF SOURCE OF INCOME I SOURCE'S ADDRESS DESCRIPTION OF THE SOURCE'S PRINCIPAL BUSINESS ACTIVITY PART B SECONDARY SOURCES OF INCOME [Major customers, clients, and other sources of income to busines (If you have nothing to report, you must write "none" or "n/a" NAME OF NAME OF BUSINESS ENTITY OF BUSINESS' INCOME " n/a") S ADDRESS PART C REAL PROPERTY [Land, buildings owned by the reporting person - See instructions] (If you have nothing to report, you must write "none" or "n/a") IG INSTRUCTIONS for when where to file this form are ed at the bottom of page 2. this RUCTIONS on who must file form and how to fill it out non page 3 of this packet.

-RSONAL PROPERTY [Stocking to report, you must write "i ks, bonds, certificates of deposit, etc Senone" or "n/a") ee instructions] TYPE OF INTAN GIBLE BUSINESS ENTITY TO WHICH THE PROPERTY RELATES PART E - LIABILITIES [Maj (If you have nothin g to report, you must write "r · OF CREDITOR ABBRESS S. SKEBNSK PECIFIED BUSINESSES [G g to report, you must write "no Ownership or positions in certain types of one" or "n/a") businesses - See instructions] BUSINESS ENTITY # 1 BUSINESS ENTITY # 2 BUSINESS ENTITY # 3 NAME OF BUSINESS ENTITY ADDRESS OF BUSINESS ENTITY PRINCIPAL BUSINESS ACTIVITY POSITION HELD WITH ENTITY I OWN MORE THAN A 5% INTEREST IN THE BUSINESS NATURE OF MY OWNERSHIP INTEREST IF ANY OF PARTS A THROUGH F ARE CONTINUED ON A SEPARATE SHEET, PLEASE CHECK HERE SIGNATURE: DATE SIGNED:
+(10 BE FILED W. TITIN 00 DATS OF E ING I CBEIC OFF CE OR EMI LOTMENT)

+LAST NAME - FIRST NAME - MIDDLE NAME: NAME OF REPORTING PERSON'S AGENCY:

+MAILING ADDRESS:

+CHECK ONE OF THE FOLLOWING (see "Who Must File" on page 3):

+LOCAL OFF ICER - STATE OFFICER

+☐ SPECIFIED STATE EMP PLOYEE

+CITY: ZIP: COUNTY: LIST OFFICE OR POSIT ION HELD:

+BOTH PARTS OF THIS SECTION MUST BE COMPLETED

+DISCLOSURE PERIOD: THIS STATEMENT REFLECTS MY FINANCIAL INTERESTS FOR THE PERIOD BETWEEN JANUARY 1, 2014 AND THE LAST DATE I HELD THE PUBLIC

+OFFICE OR EMPLOYMENT DESCRIE

+.0 , 20 14.
+(Sate must be prior to 12/31/14)

+MANNER OF CALCULATING RE FILERS HAVE THE OPTION OF U IOI DS .
+THAT ARE ABSOLUTE D OLLAR VAI UES WHICH REQUIRES FEWER

+CALCULATIONS, OR USING COMPA

+details).
+PLEASE STATE BELOW WH

+COMPARATIVE (PERC CENTAGE) THRESHOLDS OR L DO DLLAR VALU JE THRESHOLDS

+DARTA PRIMARY COURCES OF INCOME IN ,

+PART A PRIMARY SOURCES ((If you have nothing to re or incoine [Major sources of eport, write "none" or "n/a") T Income e to the reporting person - S ee instructio nsj

+NAME OF SOURCE 2510 I DECC DIDTION OF THE COURCE

+OF INCOME SOUR(

++

++

+PART B SECONDARY SOURC [Major customers, clients, and other sources of income to busines sses owned by reporting per son - See in structionsl

+eport, write "none" or "n/a") 2 4000 , o doo.,

+NAME OF NAME OF MAJOR SOURC PRINCIPAL BUSINESS

+BUSINESS ENTITY OF BUSINESS' INCOME = OF SOURCE ACTIVITY OF SOURCE

+PART C REAL PROPERTY [Land, buildings owned by the reporting person - See instructions] G INSTRUCTIONS for when

+(If you have nothing to re ison - occ instructions j where to file this form are

+locat ed at the bottom of page 2.

+INST RUCTIONS on who must file

+this f orm and how to fill it out

+begir on page 3 of this packet.

+-

+PART D - INTANGIBLE PERSONAL PROPERT (If you have nothing to report, write "non instructions]

+TYPE OF INTANGIBLE BUSINESS ENTITY TO WHICH THE PROPERTY RELATES

+PART E - LIABILITIES [Major debts - See instruction (If you have nothing to report, write "non

+NAME OF CREDITOR ADDRESS OF CREDITOR

+PART F - INTERESTS IN SPECIFIED BUSINESS (If you have nothing to report, write "none usinesses - See instructions] BUSINESS ENTITY # 2

+NAME OF BUSINESS ENTITY

+ADDRESS OF BUSINESS ENTITY

+PRINCIPAL BUSINESS ACTIVITY

+POSITION HELD WITH ENTITY

+I OWN MORE THAN A 5% INTEREST IN THE BUSINESS

+NATURE OF MY OWNERSHIP INTEREST

+IF ANY OF PARTS A THROUGH F AR E CONTINUED ON A SEPARATE SHEE ET, PLEASE CHECK HERE

+SIGNATURE: DATE SIGNED:

+If a certified public accountant licensed under Chapter 473, or attorney in good standing with the Florida Bar prepared this form for you, he or she must complete the following statement:

+I,Statutes, and the instructions to the form.
+Upon m , prepared the CE Form 1F in ac ny reasonable knowledge and belief, the dis coordance with Section 112.3145, Florida sclosure herein is true and correct.

+Signature Date

 FILING INSTRUCTIONS: